- Developing a strategic and operational plan for iCAIRD.

 Julies' current responsibilities include membership of the following; Management board for NHS Research Scotland, the NRS oversight Board Health Science Scotland, Life Sciences Scotland Industry Leadership Group and Scottish Health Innovations Ltd, in addition to the NIHR HTA General Board Panel & Venous Forum Council.
 She is specialists advisor to the Scottish Medicines Consortium (2003-present) and reviewer for the Scottish health Technology Group.

-Julie serves as Data Officer for the Governance Board.
+Julie serves a dual role as Data Officer/ Glasgow Safe Haven Academic Lead for iCAIRD on the Governance Board.

 Professor Mark Parsons